Thursday, September 25, 2025

 • Balance screen use with books, chores, sports, and outdoor play.

 Technology can enrich learning, but only when guided with care.
-By setting clear boundaries, using free AI tools wisely, and staying actively involved, you show children that screens are helpers, not replacements.
 Remember — the strongest learning still happens in play, conversation, and real-world experiences.
 AI is just one more tool to support their journey.

 And this is all about part 1, and the next part its about how use IoT devices wisely, how to support hobbies like chess & LEGO, and showcase kids’ talents with AI — without compromising screen limits.